How To Create a Weight Loss Plan For Your Dog

 Do you feed your dog treats throughout the day?
 Those have calories too.
 When you’re working to help your pet lose weight, try to minimize the additional food-stuffs you’re adding in.
 Keep it simple.
 Consider 0/low calorie treats if you must include extra goodies.
-High value, low calorie treats like The Honest Kitchen’s Quickies, are great for training as they’re very aromatic but only have 1.1 calories per treat.
+High value, low calorie treats like The Honest Kitchen’s Training Treats, are great for training as they’re very aromatic.
 Whatever you decide treat-wise, make sure to consider it and make adjustments to your dog’s food accordingly.

 4. Check Your Tools

 Many pet owners try to be careful about how much they feed their pet.
 They attempt to follow the feeding suggestion on the food bag or what has been recommended by their veterinarian.
 Unfortunately, when measuring the food, the proper measuring device is not always used.
 Take the time now to check how much your dog’s food “cup” really holds, and/or invest in an inexpensive measuring cup set.
 This will make all the difference in your dog’s success.